THOMASELOVE/432-classes-2025/projectA/rubric_plan.md

     - Is section 6.2 called My Quantitative Outcome and does it contain what the instructions call for?
     - Is section 6.3 called My Planned Predictors (Linear Model) and does it contain what the instructions call for?
         - In particular, does the end of section 6.3 contain brief specifications of your guesses as to the expected direction of relationships between your (quantitative) outcome and each of your planned predictors, along with some brief motivation for those guesses from your understanding of the problem of interest (rather than a data display?)
+    - **Important**: Sections 6 and 7 are places where students often try to use the term "statistical significance" or any synonym for it. **Don't do this**.
+Set up your research questions so they define things (quantities, like percentages or mean differences or slopes in a model) that can be estimated.
 16. Is the section numbered 7 in the Table of Contents called Logistic Regression Plans?
     - Is section 7.1 called My Second Research Question and does it contain what the instructions call for?
     - Is section 7.2 called My Binary Outcome and does it contain what the instructions call for?